 The promotion is valid on transfers through April 30, 2017.
 The bonus you will receive depends on which Citi ThankYou card you hold; you will receive the following bonus:

-- Chairman Card, Prestige Card, and ThankYou Premier cardmembers receive 1.5 JetBlue Points for every 1.25 ThankYou Points transferred.
+- Chairman Card, Prestige Card, and Citi Premier cardmembers receive 1.5 JetBlue Points for every 1.25 ThankYou Points transferred.
 This works out to a ratio of 1:1.2.

 - Citi Forward and ThankYou Preferred cardmembers will receive 1.5 JetBlue Points, for every 2 ThankYou Points transferred.
 This works out at a ratio of 4:3.